agregson/fitzlab/protocol_bacterial_mv.md

 # Methods:

-1. Prepare and autoclave 1 liter of cation-adjusted Mueller-Hinton Broth (MHB) medium (containing 1.23 mM calcium chloride dihydrate and 1.03 mM magnesium chloride hexahydrate).
+1. Prepare 1 L cation-adjusted Mueller-Hinton Broth (CA-MHB) medium (containing 1.23 mM calcium chloride dihydrate and 1.03 mM magnesium chloride hexahydrate).
-   - 1L ddH20 + 23g MHB + 0.9mL magnesium chloride hexahydrate + 2.25mL calcium chloride
+   - Dissolve 23 g of MHB powder into 1 L ddH20
+   - Add 10mg MgCl<sub>2</sub>
+   - Add 20mg CaCl<sub>2</sub>
    - Autoclave with the wet cycle after mixing the components.
 When autoclaving, be careful to not completely seal the caps.
+2. Prepare Trypticase Soy Agar (TSA) plates
+   - Dissovle 20 g into 500 mL ddH2O.
+   - Mix by swirling, microwave 3 minutes, mix by swirling, repeat 3-4 times until powder completely dissolved.
+   - Autoclave at 121 degrees C for 15 minutes (IMED autoclave settings: easy cycle, liquid, 15 minutes).
+   - At this time, turn waterbath on to 55 degree C.
+   - Remove from autoclave, mix solution by swirling to avoid clump/chunks.
+   - Place in 55 degree C waterbath, lay out dishes in hood (save bags), pipette 20-25 mL per plate (make sure to swirl solution around to avoid solidifying).
+   - Let dry 10-20 minutes, cover, flip, store in original bags at 4 degrees C.

 2. Place Type 45 Ti rotor in the ultracentrifuge and vacuum the chamber at 4 degrees celsius on the same day you set up the culture.
 Let it be cooled overnight
 3. Add 600 mL of Mueller-Hinton Broth to sterile 1L glass Erlenmeyer flasks